 What most people do not realize is that any person may inspect a company’s CSR at the records office upon payment of any applicable inspection fees to the records office.
 Further, any person may apply to a company for a list setting out the names and addresses of the shareholders and the number of shares held by those shareholders.
 Such an application must be in writing, accompanied by an affidavit setting out certain prescribed items, and include payment of applicable fees.

 On April 2, 2019, the Honourable Carole James, Minister of Finance and Deputy Premier, introduced Bill 24 entitled the Business Corporations Amendment Act, 2019 (the “Bill”).
 The intention of this bill is to address certain concerns over tax evasion and money laundering by requiring private companies to maintain accurate and up-to-date information about the true owners of the shares of those companies.
-This bill would amend the current Business Corporations Act by requiring every private company to maintain a registry known as a ‘transparency registry’ of all shareholders who own more than 25% of the shares of the company, and/or those shares that carry 25% or more of the rights to vote at a general meeting, whether they hold their interest as a registered owner or a beneficial owner.
-If the shareholder is a company or trust or other non-individual entity, then the registry will also disclose the ‘significant individual’ who controls, directly or indirectly, such entity.
+This bill amends the current Business Corporations Act by requiring every private company to maintain a register known as a ‘transparency register’ of all shareholders who own more than 25% of the shares of the company, and/or those shares that carry 25% or more of the rights to vote at a general meeting, whether they hold their interest as a registered owner or a beneficial owner.
+If the shareholder is a company or trust or other non-individual entity, then the register will also disclose the ‘significant individual’ who controls, directly or indirectly, such entity.
 A ‘significant individual’ is defined as an individual who has the right or ability, directly or indirectly, to elect, appoint or remove one or more of such company’s directors or the ability to exercise the direct and significant influence over an individual who has the right or ability.

-The ‘transparency registry’ is intended to ‘drill down’ to the individuals who influence or control companies, so as to best deter and stop tax evasion and fraud.
+The ‘transparency register’ is intended to ‘drill down’ to the individuals who influence or control companies, so as to best deter and stop tax evasion and fraud.
 This is in line with the current trend in British Columbia to look beyond the registered ownership to see who actually owns something.
 An example is the proposed Land Owner Transparency Act, which is calling for the registration of beneficial ownership of land in B.C., as a means of addressing tax evasion, fraud and money laundering.

 - The shareholders’ full name, date of birth, and last known address;